-We obtained an understanding and evaluated the design of the Company's process and controls to determine the distinct performance obligations, allocation of the transaction price to the identified performance obligations and the timing of revenue recognition.
+We obtained an understanding and evaluated the design of the Company's process and controls to determine the distinct performance obligations, allocation of the transaction price to the identified performance obligations, and the timing of revenue recognition.

-Among the procedures we performed to test the determination of the distinct performance obligations, allocations of the transaction price to the identified performance obligations and the timing of revenue recognition, we read executed contracts and purchase orders to understand the rights and obligations conveyed in the contractual arrangement, evaluated management's assessment of the performance obligations and whether they were distinct, determined the reasonableness of the standalone selling price used by management in the allocation of the transaction price to the performance obligations, and tested the timing of revenue recognition for a sample of individual sales transactions.
-We evaluated the accuracy of the Company's accounting conclusions, specifically related to the identification and determination of distinct performance obligations, and the timing of revenue recognition.
+Among the procedures we performed to test the determination of the distinct performance obligations, allocation of the transaction price to the identified performance obligations, and the timing of revenue recognition, we read executed contracts and purchase orders to understand the rights and obligations conveyed in the contractual arrangement, evaluated management's assessment of the performance obligations and whether they were distinct, determined the reasonableness of the standalone selling price used by management in the allocation of the transaction price to the performance obligations, and tested the timing of revenue recognition for a sample of individual sales transactions.
+We evaluated the accuracy of the Company's accounting conclusions, specifically related to the identification and determination of distinct performance obligations, allocation of the transaction price to the identified performance obligations, and the timing of revenue recognition.